International AI collaboration

 “We can’t wait to combine our expertise”

-The Helmholtz International Lab "Causal Cell Dynamics" is now collaborating with the AI research institute Mila from Canada.
+The Helmholtz International Lab "Causal Cell Dynamics" links expertise from Helmholtz Munich and from the AI research institute Mila from Canada.
 The goal: to understand cellular processes in the development of diseases with the help of Big Data and AI.
 Fabian Theis and Yoshua Bengio explain the idea.

 Yoshua, you are the founder and director of the Mila – Quebec AI Institute with approximately 500 researchers in the field of AI.
 What is it that Fabian and his team can offer that you don’t have already?